ReizaHD/Mobile-Inventory-System/README.md

 # Mobile Inventory System

-Aplikasi Sistem Inventaris untuk Mobile — built with Flutter.
+Mobile Inventory System — built with Flutter.
-(“Mobile Inventory System”)

 ## Table of Contents
 - [About](#about)